 How many distilleries are there on Islay?

-There are currently eight whisky-producing distilleries on Islay:
+There are currently nine whisky-producing distilleries on Islay:

 - Ardbeg – produces one of the smokiest drams from Islay